Skip to main content

 Security best practices

-• Never commit a key to source control.
-Treat it like a password.
+• Never commit keys to source control.
+Use env vars or a secrets store.

 • Server-side only.
-The key grants write access to your projects — do not embed it in a browser bundle, mobile binary, or any client your users can decompile.
+Don’t embed in browser bundles, mobile binaries, or anything users can decompile.

-• Rotate on any suspected exposure.
-Accidentally pushed to GitHub?
-Rotate immediately, then scrub the commit.
+• Rotate on suspected exposure.
+Accidentally pushed to GitHub → rotate immediately, then scrub the commit.

-• Limit team-member scope.
-Give teammates READONLY or per-project access where possible — their keys inherit the same restrictions.
+• Limit teammate scope.
+Use READONLY or per-project access — their keys inherit the restrictions.

 Troubleshooting